Dhanasingh Prabhu v. Chandrasekar: Partnership Firm Need Not be an Accused in S. 138 NI Act Complaint

 Contents in a Nutshell

-• Partnership firm need not be an accused in Section 138, NI Act Complaint.
+• A partnership firm need not be an accused in a Complaint under Section 138, Negotiable Instruments Act.

-• Notice under Section 138 of the Act need not been issued to it.
+• Notice under Section 138 of the Act need not be issued to the firm.

-• If a partner of the firm commits any breach, all the partners would become liable for the consequent penalties, just as the firm would be liable.
+• If the ‘firm commits’ any breach, all the partners would become liable for the penalties.

 Genesis of the Controversy